nomad-coe/nomad-simulations/README.md

 }
 ```

-We recommend to install the `coverage` and `coveralls` packages for a more comprehensive output of the testing:
+Our CI/CD pipeline produces a more comprehensive test report using `coverage` and `coveralls` packages.
+To emulate this locally, perform:

 ```sh
 pip install coverage coveralls python -m coverage run -m pytest -sv